Designing Math Learning on WhatsApp: Why a Single-Image MCQ Is the Sanest Option

 - The interaction pattern must remain consistent across questions.

-- The number of messages and images must remain manageable to avoid fatigue.
+- The number of messages must stay low enough to avoid fatigue.

 - each question is delivered as a single image